iknowjason/sagemaker-ai-playground/README.md

-# GPU AI Playground
+# Sagemaker AI Playground

 ## Overview

-GPU AI Playground is a Terraform-based lab environment designed to easily deploy a NVIDIA GPU-enabled EC2 instance on AWS for experimenting with AI models and applications.
-I've been using it in research for my own Cyber Security use cases but it can be used for any LLM self-hosting inference lab purpose you can imagine.
-This template sets up all necessary cloud infrastructure and bootstraps the GPU instance with required software (i.e., NVIDIA drivers, Docker, AI frameworks) via a user-data script.
-You can easily adapt it to scale up or down on the GPU instance, and adapt the cloud-init user_data script for any customizations.
-On launch, the instance is auto-configured (via cloud-init user-data) with GPU drivers, workflow automation tools (n8n), and AI management frameworks (Ollama, Open WebUI).
-The GPU AI Playground is ideal for those who want to quickly spin up a personal AI sandbox in the cloud without manually installing CUDA, frameworks, and tooling.
-The goal is to provide a ready-to-use "playground" for running generative AI workloads with minimal manual setup.
-It's designed to bootstrap a server with all the necessary components to run local Large Language Models (LLMs), including the container runtime, NVIDIA drivers, private inference server with endpoints, and a pre-loaded Cyber Security language model.
+Welcome to the SageMaker AI Playground! 🤖 This repository provides a Terraform-based lab environment designed to deploy a robust AI research environment on AWS using SageMaker AI MLOps managed services.
+It separates the model hosting from the development environment for better scalability and cost management.

+This project was created to provide a ready-to-use "playground" for running generative AI workloads, specifically for cybersecurity research, with minimal manual setup.
+It deploys two core, decoupled resources:

+1. A SageMaker Model Endpoint: A dedicated, GPU-accelerated (ml.g5.2xlarge) environment for hosting a large language model.
+It uses the Hugging Face TGI (Text Generation Inference) container to serve the model efficiently.

+2. A SageMaker Notebook Instance: A cost-effective CPU instance (ml.t3.medium) that serves as your development environment.
+It comes pre-loaded with sample Jupyter notebooks that are automatically configured to interact with the model sagemaker endpoint.

-The environment automatically deploys the [n8n Self-Hosted AI Starter Kit](https://github.com/iknowjason/self-hosted-ai-starter-kit) integated with Cisco's [Foundation-Sec-8B-Instruct](https://huggingface.co/fdtn-ai/Foundation-Sec-8B-Instruct), an open-weight, 8-billion parameter instruction-tuned language model specialized for cybersecurity applications.
+The environment automatically deploys Cisco's Foundation-Sec-8B-Instruct, an open-weight, 8-billion parameter instruction-tuned language model specialized for cybersecurity applications.

-* **GPU-Accelerated EC2 Instance**: An Ubuntu 22.04 server ready for AI workloads.
-* **NVIDIA & Docker Stack**: Installs NVIDIA drivers, the NVIDIA Container Toolkit, and configures Docker to leverage the GPU.
-* **Multiple Inference Endpoints**:
-    * **Ollama**: Manages and serves the LLM.
-    * **Open WebUI**: Provides a user-friendly, ChatGPT-like interface for interacting with the model.
-    * **PyTorch/FastAPI Server**: A native Python-based inference API for high-performance programmatic access.
-* **Pre-loaded Quantized AI Cyber Security Model**: Automatically downloads and configures the `Mungert/Foundation-Sec-8B-Instruct-GGUF` model from Hugging Face.
-* **Foundation Instruct Model with Native Pytorch Inference:** Downloads and runs the Foundation-Sec-8B-Instruct model for better inference performance using a FastAPI exposed endpoint.
-* **Automated HTTPS**: Caddy is used as a reverse proxy to provide secure HTTPS access to the web interfaces.

 ## Estimated Cost
 **Disclaimer:** Deploying this playground will incur AWS charges on your account.
 The primary cost is the GPU EC2 instance.
 This playground uses Amazon EC2 [G5 instances](https://aws.amazon.com/ec2/instance-types/g5/).
 This can be customized in [variables.tf](https://github.com/iknowjason/gpu-ai-playground/blob/main/variables.tf#L11).
 The cost of the default ```g5.2xlarge``` instance is $1.212 per hour for On-Demand usage.
 Based on my research and testing this is the most cost effective and minimal hardware for running a GPU instance with an 8 billion parameter model such as [Cisco's Foundation-Sec-8b-Instruct](https://huggingface.co/fdtn-ai/Foundation-Sec-8B-Instruct) model with both native PyTorch FastAPI inference server as well as Quantized f16 model hosted through Ollama.